By ES HETHCOX & MEAGHAN MCINTYRE

 “I feel safer knowing I have some means to protect myself should I find that I’m in a dangerous situation again,” DiBenedetto said.
 “I don’t personally think the school should tell me I can’t because it’s not a private institution.”

-Communications major Andrew Schneidawind agrees that it should be the student’s’ choice to carry mace.
+Communications major Andrew Schneidawind agrees that it should be the student’s’ choice to carry pepper spray.

 “I guess from a practical standpoint, it makes sense that mace isn’t allowed,” Schneidawind said.
 “But I think students should have the option of being able to [mace or pepper spray].”